Passpoint Certified Hotspot 2.0

 Building from Passpoint R1

-Devices that have not yet been provisioned for Passpoint R1 by other means, such as through a SIM profile (EAP-SIM/AKA) or App (EAP-TLS/TTLS), have to be provisioned ad-hoc through a sign-up portal over an open SSID or in advance via another connection.
+Devices not yet provisioned for Passpoint R1 through methods such as SIM profiles (EAP-SIM/AKA/AKA’) or apps (EAP-TLS/TTLS) need to be provisioned ad-hoc via a sign-up portal over an open SSID or through another connection in advance.

 Critical mass of R2/R3 devices